sarah-alewijnse/sarah-alewijnse/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
-I'm a Fisheries at [Cefas](https://www.cefas.co.uk/), where I work on Southern Ocean and other international fisheries.
+I'm a Fisheries Scientist at [Cefas](https://www.cefas.co.uk/), where I work on Southern Ocean and other international fisheries.

 ## What am I up to? 🐟